Visigothe/talisman/README.md

 Also included are tests for using Cancan with Devise.
 Again the hope is provide base tests that can be used, and expanded on, in other applications with very little modification.

+## Update:

+### Currently updating this application for the most recent gems available.
+Due to changes with Rspec and Capybara all request specs are now red and will have to be reworked.
+In general, all tests are in need of an overhaul.

 ## Notes:

 ### Rspec: testing